asmahachicha/asmahachicha.github.io/README.md

 OPTION 1: VIEW ONLINE VIA GITHUB PAGES
 --------------------------------------
 1. Open this URL in any web browser:  https://asmahachicha.github.io/

-2. The website will load directly, and you can interact with all the features.

 ---

 OPTION 2: OPEN LOCALLY FROM ZIP FILE